Pierre-Marie-S/btc-technical-analysis/README.md

 ## 📊 Live interactive BTC dashboard

-👉 View the interactive technical analysis: https://pierre-marie-s.github.io/btc-technical-analysis/
+👉 View the interactive technical analysis (2026/02/06): https://pierre-marie-s.github.io/btc-technical-analysis/

 This project presents a Python-based technical analysis of Bitcoin using